SpocWiki/_public/tech/Triz/Sub/Triz-accept-less.md

 [SpocWebEntityId::22271]
 [TrizPrinciple::[[Triz-Partial,_overdone,_or_excessive_action]]]

-If 100 percent of an object is hard to achieve using a given solution method then, by using &#x27;slightly less&#x27; or &#x27;slightly more&#x27; of the same method, the problem may be considerably easier to solve.
+If 100 percent of an object is hard to achieve using a given solution method then, by using 'slightly less' or 'slightly more' of the same method, the problem may be considerably easier to solve.